 Businesses might consider answering a different question first: What are you trying to accomplish?

 It turns out that different content lengths are better suited to different content marketing and SEO marketing goals.

 This makes sense because not all customers are the same, not all business models are the same, and not all content marketing strategies are the same.
 So why would everyone have content that’s 2,500 words long, as the conventional knowledge goes?

 Here’s another look at this question considering your primary content marketing goals.

 For a marketing strategist with a primary goal of pageviews, short content isn’t as bad as you may have been led to believe.
 Yes, it’s true that Google’s Panda SEO algorithm dislikes very, very short “thin” content, but above around 300 words, a strong piece of content shouldn’t be penalized by Panda.

-As far as the data, consider a recent HubSpot post on character count.
-The site’s own data showed posts of 2,250-2,500 words received the most organic traffic.
-However, the same chart shows 250-499-word HubSpot blog posts out-performing the next two word-count categories.
-Last fall, 13% of bloggers told an Orbit Media survey that they obtained “strong results” with posts under 500 words.
+As far as the data, consider this HubSpot post on character count.
+The site’s data showed posts of 2,250 to 2,500 words received the most organic traffic.
+However, the same chart shows 250-to-499-word HubSpot blog posts out-performing the next two word-count categories.
+In another piece of research, 13% of surveyed bloggers told an Orbit Media survey that they obtained “strong results” with posts under 500 words.
 And an informal Twitter poll of marketer Tim Brown’s thousands of followers showed 27% preferred 300-700-word posts best.